 Another option, and the way I use ETFs, is as the core of a portfolio.
 In other words, an investor may choose to put most of their funds in ETFs, say 50% to 75%, and then invest the remaining funds in high-conviction share ideas that will hopefully boost the overall return of the portfolio.

 This ETF might be used as part of a 'core' allocation in a diversified long-term portfolio because of its diversified and transparent investment strategy, low costs, risk profile and the expectation of long-term returns.

 A core-satellite approach puts investments into two 'buckets' depending on the expected risk and returns.

 Bucket 1: Core Investments

-The 'core' is the larger part of your investment portfolio and could be reserved for a few different ETFs, blue-chip shares and/or managed funds.
-For example, you might have three diversified, low-cost and easy to understand ETFs in the 'core' of your portfolio.
-Each ETF might have between 20% and 30% of your money.
+The 'core' is the larger part of an investment portfolio and could be reserved for more conservative investments.
+For example, this might include diversified, low-cost and easy to understand funds, bonds, shares or ETFs.

 If you're new to investing, the core is a good place to start.